yalelibrary/linked-art-mapping/specs/md/tasks/concepts/complex_subject_headings.md

         **Note:** The `Type` of the `equivalent` reference should match the `Type` of the top-level resource.

-2. Within the top-level resource corresponding to the `752` or `6XX` field, model each subdivision in the heading as a facet.
+2. Within the top-level resource corresponding to the `6XX` field, model each subdivision in the heading as a facet.

 3. Generate a top-level resource for each unique facet.